CarrotRub/Fitgirl-Repack-Launcher/README.md

 ![FitGirl Launcher Logo](src/private/icons/fitgirl_icon.png)

 FitGirl Launcher is an Electron-based application built using vanilla JavaScript.
-It provides a platform to download and manage games from FitGirl Repacks.
+It provides a platform to **torrent** and manage games from FitGirl Repacks.

 ## Discord